ml4wireless/adsb-nats/docs-website/docs/replicate/frontend.md

     4. The app should still work when you run `npm start`
 3. Deploy and host the app (https://docs.amplify.aws/start/getting-started/hosting/q/integration/react/)

 **Checkpoint:** After following the instructions in the link, you should get a URL in the form of https://dev.d4a2n7mhawdy0.amplifyapp.com/.
-You can access the Airplane Tracker through the URL.
+You can access the Airplane Tracker through your URL.
 Now, you have deployed your app!

 ### Future Works
 Congratulations, you have created your own Airplane Tracker!
-Our Airplane Tracker included advanced functionalities, such as searching based on time intervals, sorting by reporter type, etc. You can learn more about these features on the Using our Frontend Airplane Tracker Visualization page.
+Our Airplane Tracker included advanced functionalities, such as searching based on time intervals, sorting by reporter type, etc. You can learn more about these features on the Using our Frontend Airplane Tracker Visualization section.
 Feel free to check out our application at https://tinyurl.com/specpipe and the corresponding source code at https://github.com/ml4wireless/adsb-nats/tree/master/frontend.

 ## <span id="part-2">2.
 Using our Frontend Airplane Tracker Visualization</span>